zainnadeem/ios-prework-objc-assessment-ios-0616/README.md

 * `generateArrayOfLetters`, which returns an `NSArray`
 * `generateNumbersAndLettersDictionaryWithNumbers:letters:`, which takes as arguments `numbersArray` and `lettersArray` and returns an `NSDictionary`

-### 2. Assign values to your variables
+### 2. Reassign values to your variables
-Assign `numbersArray` to the return of `generateArrayOfNumbers` and `lettersArray` to the return of `generateArrayOfLetters`.
-Assign `alphabetDictionary` to the return of `generateNumbersAndLettersDictionaryWithNumbers:letters:`, which should take in as arguments the two arrays you previously declared.
+On a new line, reassign `numbersArray` to the return of `generateArrayOfNumbers` and `lettersArray` to the return of `generateArrayOfLetters`.
+Next, reassign `alphabetDictionary` to the return of `generateNumbersAndLettersDictionaryWithNumbers:letters:`, which should take in as arguments the two arrays you previously declared.

 ### 3. Implement `generateArrayOfNumbers`
 This method should return an array which contains 26 elements, the whole numbers 1 through 26.
 Do not hard-code these values into the array.